 Hurt in a Road Rage Crash?
-An Experienced Fort Myers Car Accident Lawyer Can Help You Obtain Compensation
+We Can Help You Obtain Compensation

 Florida’s increasingly congested roadways can reasonably trigger frustration and irritation.
 However, when those feelings turn to anger, a vehicle may become a deadly weapon.
 The result may be a devastating road rage accident.

 Being involved in a road rage incident is an unnerving experience – and one that may put your life in jeopardy.
 If you were injured by an angry driver, you may be entitled to damages from the motorist and compensation from your insurance company.
 To ensure your rights are protected, it is important to consult with a Fort Myers auto accident lawyer who can explain your options.

 Spivey Law Firm, Personal Injury Attorneys, P.A. advocates for your rights after a road rage accident.
 We guide you through the process of recovering the maximum possible damages for your injuries from both the insurance company and the reckless motorist.
 If the enraged driver is also charged with a crime, we explain what you should expect as a witness and how the prosecution of the case affects your civil claim.